Charles Hope Nicolson: Death

 Nicolson died of heart disease at South Yarra, Melbourne, on 30 July 1898, aged about 69.
 He died leaving behind him a grown family.
 His remains were interred in the afternoon of 31 July in the St Kilda Cemetery.
 A very large number of the friends of the deceased were present at his residence, Anderson-street, South Yarra.
 His Excellency the Administrator of the Government sent his carriage.
 A mass of wreaths and other forms of flower emblems were received.
 The Rev. Canon Tucker officiated at the grave, in the midst of a gathering of representative men, including Panton, P.M., and other stipendiary magistrates; Chomley, Chief Commissioner of Police; the Mayor of Melbourne, E. G. Fitzgibbon, chairman of the Metropolitan Board of Works, ex-Inspecting Superintendent Sadleir, and many old colleagues of the deceased, besides a group of other private friends.
 By the desire of the family, carrying out Nicolson's own views, there were no pall-bearers, and two of his sons were the chief mourners.
 Sub-Inspector Sharp and Sergeant Keane, court orderly, who were in close official association with the deceased, were invited to occupy the mourning coach following the carriage of the Administrator of the Government.
 The funeral arrangements were in the hands of R. Matthews, of Toorak-road, South Yarra.

 Personal life

 On 22 May 1861, at St. James's Cathedral, Melbourne, Charles Hope Nicholson, Esq. was married to Helen Elizabeth Smith, eldest daughter of John Thomas Smith, Esq., Mayor of Melbourne.

+Legacy

+In the 1923 silent film When the Kellys Were Out, Nicholson was played by Dunstan Webb.

+In the 1951 film, The Glenrowan Affair, he was played by Charles Tasman.
+The film incorrectly depicts Nicholson as being the Chief Commissioner of Victoria Police at the time of the Kelly Outbreak.
+In reality, the position was held by Frederick Standish.

+In the 1970 film Ned Kelly, he was played by Ken Goodlet.

+In the 1980 miniseries The Last Outlaw, he was played by John Stone.